DouweHorsthuis/Flanker_task_experiment/README.md

 Folder 1 - "Presentation Files"  - this folder should contain all the presentation files and Sequences found in the "src" folder

-Folder 2 - "Log files"           - this folder will be filled with all the presentation Log files containing the behavioral data
+Folder 2 - "Logfiles"           - this folder will be filled with all the presentation Log files containing the behavioral data

 ## Info about the experiment